HotSauceNinja/SEI-Project-3-DEVERR/README.md

  )
 }
 ```
-After creating auctioneerSeeds and bidderSeeds files, he wrote the 'seedDatabase' function used to add all the dummy data to the site.
+After creating auctioneerSeeds and bidderSeeds files, he wrote the 'seedDatabase' function used to add all the dummy data to the site:
 ```
    // CREATING AUCTIONEERS DB
    const auctioneers = auctioneersSeed() const createdAuctioneers = await User.create(auctioneers) // ! then pass that users array
    console.log(`😎 Created ${createdAuctioneers.length} Auctioneers`)
 ```
-We had also decided on having 6 types of job categories: Android Developer, Apple Developer, Back-end Developer, Front-end Developer, Game Developer and UI Developer.
+We had also decided on having 6 types of job categories: Android Developer, Apple Developer, Back End Developer, Front End Developer, Game Developer and UI Developer.

 Tim and I wrote job seed data, having created around 10 jobs per category, to reach 60 jobs in total.

 ### Controllers & Routes

-I then moved on to creating the controllers and the router, and testing each controller as it was created using Insomnia to make API requests.
+I then moved on to creating the controllers and the router, using Insomnia to make API requests, testing each controller as it was created.

 Here are the routes our app is using, along with notes about access information:
 ```
 const router = express.Router()